The Publishers' Guide to Ad Revenue

 TRY NEW AD UNITS

-In the beginning, most publishers do basic display and video ads.
+In the beginning, most publishers run basic display and video ads.
 These have a low barrier to entry and are relatively easy to set up on your site.
-That’s great, and they can provide substantial revenue.
+That's great, and they can provide substantial revenue.

 Landing-page_3_Impactful-Ad-Units-2